eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 Any functions not found in a class should be prefixed with `espresso_`.
 An example of this in use is the `espresso_version()` function.

-#Legacy Class Naming
+# Legacy Class Naming

-Note: this only applies to legacy class naming- all new classes should follow [Formatting Overview](#Formatting Overview).
+> This only applies to legacy class naming- all new classes should follow [Formatting Overview](Formatting Overview).

 All classes for Event Espresso should be prefixed with `EE_`.
 An example of this in use is the `EE_Base_Class`.
 Note, there are some other important naming schemas related to classes: